Preens Eddy: Toll houses

 A detached Grade II Listed former toll house still sits on the bank of the River Severn, on the High Street, Coalport, by Preens Eddy Bridge.
 It was originally built as a warehouse between 1793 and 1808, after which it became used as a house by 1815 and as a toll house from 1818.
 The tolls were collected by the Turnpike Commission trustees, representing the parishes responsible for the upkeep of the Coalport Road; locals used to call it the "catchgate" as it "caught you" to pay the toll.
 The building still has the original spy holes at each side of the property used by the keeper to look out for people trying to use the road without paying a toll.
 In 1922, the bridge was freed from tolls but it is believed that even after the cessation of tolls, the still-resident retired toll keeper Mr. Green, and his daughter, continued to protect the restored bridge by dissuading drivers of heavy vehicles from crossing.

 According to local historian Ron Miles, there was also a stone riverside toll-house for boats entering the gorge, on the riverside field next to the Severn Valley Way.

+Sport

+In May 1911, the Sutton Coldfield Automobile Club chose Coalport Hill as the venue for their annual hill climb.
+A photograph from the Ironbridge Gorge Museum archives shows the start of the race right at the bridge.
+Six classes of cars and motorcycles competed, and the Wellington Journal and Shrewsbury News announced it would be "a most sporting character … where some thrilling riding should be witnessed."